US trade shifts on Covid and China tensions, but no ‘decoupling’ yet

 “US imports from China are well below the trend that they were on before the trade war started,” said Mary Lovely, senior fellow at the Peterson Institute for International Economics (PIIE).

+After the trade war started, the value of America’s goods imported from China dropped from $506 billion in 2017 to around $450 billion in 2019.

 Bilateral relations are not the only factors affecting trade.
-The pandemic taook a heavy toll as well.
+The pandemic took a heavy toll as well.

 Last November, China saw its sharpest drop in exports since the start of Covid-19, with business activity slammed by a strict zero-Covid policy.